 - Was this extra labor cost budgeted for?
 Are all possible foreign language barriers for this person being considered?

 Direct-Fired Temporary Construction Heaters

 Direct fired heaters sometimes called “salamanders” or “torpedoes’ convert all the fuel being burned into heat.
 Because of this the inherent hazard is the flame can cause a fire if burning too close to combustible materials.
 It is not recommended to use a direct fired portable construction heater inside a wood framed building.
 Direct fired job site heaters are more prone to tipping over due to their maneuverability and therefore represent a higher risk to starting a fire.
 Because they create high levels of carbon monoxide, they represent a serious health hazard to employees and should never be used indoors.

-Not only do direct fired construction heaters introduce carbon monoxide into a building they also introduce high levels of humidity.
-Adhesives, paint and drywall do not set well if at all if conditions are too humid.
+Not only do direct fired construction heaters introduce both carbon monoxide and carbon dioxide into a building they also introduce high levels of humidity and the diesel fumes can seep into drywall and leave a permanent stench.
+Adhesives, paint and drywall do not set well if conditions are too humid.
 Dry air is a must for these materials to set and cure properly to ensure optimal construction conditions.
 Workers also report that high levels of constant humidity adversely affect their ability to do their jobs optimally.

 For Direct Fired Temporary Construction Heaters Travelers recommends these steps be taken for proper and safe operation:

 - Position heaters on a non-combustible surface that extends at least 4 feet in front of the portable construction heater